LifeofAGeek/Py_Library_GUI/README.md

-# A simple UI for python library management to keep your libraries up to date.
+# A simple UI for python library management.